googleapis/google-cloud-java/README.md

 each RPC is configured differently.

 ### Google Cloud Client Library Retry Concepts
-Enabling retries allow an RPC multiple attempts to try and achieve a successful call.
+Enabling retries allows an RPC multiple attempts to try and achieve a successful call.
 A successful call is a response from a server that returns an `OK` Status Code (from gRPC) or a `2xx` Status Code (from HttpJson).

 An RPC will be retried when _both_ of the following scenarios occur: